Can a Live Interactive Narrative Experience be an effective educational medium?

 Live Interactive Narrative Experiences

-Escape rooms and immersive theater are subsets of a broader term, “Live Interactive Narrative Experience (LINE),” which encapsulates experiences that are Live (in-person, in real life), Interactive (actively participating, not just passively absorbing content), and Narrative (a focus on storytelling).
-In addition to escape rooms and immersive theater, LINEs can encompass other current and future new media storytelling experiences, including VR/AR interactive stories, transmedia productions,new theme park experiences, such as the upcoming immersive Star Wars-inspired Disney resort, and location-based interactives like Meow Wolf’s House of Eternal Return.
+Escape rooms and immersive theater are subsets of a broader term, “Live Interactive Narrative Experience (LINE),” which encapsulates experiences that are Live (synchronous, in-person), Interactive (actively participating, not just passively absorbing content), and Narrative (a focus on storytelling).
+In addition to escape rooms and immersive theater, LINEs can encompass other current and future new media storytelling experiences, including VR/AR interactive stories, transmedia productions, and location-based experiences, such as Star Wars Galaxy’s Edge, Meow Wolf’s House of Eternal Return, Evermore Park, and Area 15.

 It’s easy to see why Live Action Narrative Experiences have an exciting future in the entertainment industry, but they also have strong potential in the education space for a variety of reasons.